 Fans attending the September 28 game against the Green Bay Packers and October 19 versus the Miami Dolphins would be able to purchase the t-shirts on site at Gate 0 or on the United 100 level.
 Hospitals that are part of the North Short University Health System will also be selling the t-shirts in their gift shops.

-The good people from Custom On It are ready to provide you with custom made shirts just like the Bears’.
+The good people from Suddora Custom are ready to provide you with custom made shirts just like the Bears’.